PersonalDataPipeline/pdpl-cli/docs/decisions/000-template.md

 ## Status

-`PROPOSED`, `ACCEPTED`, `REJECTED`, `DEPRECATED`, or `SUPERCEDED`
+`DRAFT`, `PROPOSED`, `ACCEPTED`, `REJECTED`, `DEPRECATED`, or `SUPERCEDED`

 ## Context

-What is the issue that we're seeing that is motivating this decision or change?
+> What is the issue that we're seeing that is motivating this decision or change?

 ## Consequences

-What becomes easier or more difficult to do because of this change?
+> What becomes easier or more difficult to do because of this change?

 ## Decision

-What is the change that we're proposing and/or doing?
+> What is the change that we're proposing and/or doing?